mikegcoleman/hybrid-workshop/pwd_readme.md

 1. Navigate in your web browswer to [the PWD environment sign-in page](https://goto.docker.com/2017PWDonMicrosoftAzure_MTALP.html)

-2. At the login in screen provide your email and click `Access`
+	> **Note**: You might want to right click the above link and open it in a new tab or window

+2. Fill out the form, and click `submit`.
+You will then be redirected to the PWD environment.

+3. Click `Access`

-	It will take about 5 minutes to provision out your PWD environment.
-After this step completes, you'll be ready to move on to step 1.2: Installing a Windows worker node
+	It will take a few minutes to provision out your PWD environment.
+After this step completes, you'll be ready to move on to step 1.2: Install a Windows worker node

 ### <a name="task1.2"></a>Task 1.2: Install a Windows worker node